 I don’t care for zucchini by itself, but like most people I’ll take it baked into bread.
 This recipe for Whole Wheat Zucchini Bread is particularly good and has some nutritional value as well.

-Of course I made some changes to the original recipe.
+The original recipe is from Jane Brody, but as usual I made some changes.
 Instead of using half whole wheat and half white, I used King Arthur’s White Whole Wheat.
 I also drained the zucchini on paper towels for about 10 minutes, which may have been why the batter was so very thick.
 Not that it was a problem, because the bread was very good in the end.
 It had a soft, not-too-sweet interior and a lumpy, bumpy, almost cookie-like crust.
 Hopefully Fuzz will eat some for her snack.

 - 1 1/2 cups (6.7 oz) white whole wheat flour, fluff it up or sift it first